 Coffee trees and landscape can look beautiful in many countries but visiting for us isn’t just about photos – it’s the people, stories and relationships that matter.

-We get to check farms for quality and environment; we get to see the workers, but the relationships we form are increasingly becoming special friendships.
+We get to check farms for quality and environment; we get to see the workers and the direct trade green coffee beans but the relationships we form are increasingly becoming special friendships.
 The stories we are a part of have far more impact than we could have hoped for 11 years ago when we set out on this adventure.